-- Reduced expense because of the ability to test designs without needing materials for a physical prototype.
+- Reduced materials expense because of the ability to test designs without needing multiple physical prototypes

-- Ability to simulate years or decades of use—increasing test thoroughness and predicting future aerospace product behavior
+- Ability to simulate years or decades of use, increasing test thoroughness and predicting future aerospace product behavior

 Here are a few reasons why finite element analysis testing helps ensure a better overall design for custom aerospace baskets.

-- It Keeps Designers from Making Assumptions.
-One of the most dangerous things an aerospace basket designer can do is make assumptions without checking those assumptions.
-Stress testing designs helps make sure that the object can actually take the stresses that designers might otherwise assume are fine—and spots issues that designers might fail to anticipate.
+- It keeps designers from making assumptions.
+One of the most dangerous things an aerospace basket designer can do is make assumptions.
+Aircraft steel analysis and stress testing designs eliminate the need for assumptions and spots issues that designers might fail to anticipate.

-- It Ensures More Thorough Testing Than Prototype Tests.
+- It ensures more thorough testing than prototype tests.
 The ability of virtual testing to simulate years of use provides a more thorough analysis than with a physical prototype.
-The ability of FEA analysis software to check for years of stress on a custom wire basket in minutes helps to discover issues that only appear after months of use.
+This also helps uncover issues that would only appear after months of use.

-- It Allows for Faster Design Iteration.
-Because many custom designs need to be completed on a tight schedule, the delays of physical prototyping may lead to corners being cut—a design might get one or two new iterations to address the obvious issues spotted during the physical prototype tests.
-Because FEA completes in minutes, it’s possible to go from one or two design iterations to dozens of design iterations in a fraction of the time.
-This helps to ensure that the final product’s design is as polished as possible.
+- It allows for faster design iteration.
+Because many custom designs need to be completed on a tight schedule, the delays of physical prototyping may lead to corners being cut, leading to only one or two design iterations being created.
+Because FEA completes in minutes, dozens of design iterations can be tested to ensure that the final product’s design is as safe and polished as possible.